Lingua Franca Vs Pidgin Vs Creole

 The fundamental difference lies in their status and development:

-1. Native Speakers: A pidgin has no native speakers; it is learned as a second language.
-Day to day, Purpose & Longevity: Pidgins are typically created for specific, often temporary, communicative needs (like trade).
-A creole does not revert to being a pidgin.
+1. Practically speaking, Native Speakers: A pidgin has no native speakers; it is learned as a second language.
+A creole is the native language of a community.

 Media, too, plays a critical role in shaping and reflecting these languages.
-From local radio broadcasts in Haitian Creole to television programs celebrating Tok Pisin in Papua New Guinea, media platforms amplify the presence and vitality of these languages.
+On the flip side, from local radio broadcasts in Haitian Creole to television programs celebrating Tok Pisin in Papua New Guinea, media platforms amplify the presence and vitality of these languages.
 Documentaries, films, and social media content in indigenous languages help preserve traditions and offer global audiences a window into unique cultural narratives.
 The rise of digital platforms further empowers speakers to share their stories, fostering a sense of pride and continuity.

 Conclusion